5 Questions About A/B Testing in Shopify: Learn How to Boost the Conversion Rate of Your Store

 - Proclaim the winner.
 Finally, review the data you’ve gathered and see if your hypothesis has been confirmed.
 It’s important to make sure that your results are statistically significant.
 It also pays to perform a more detailed analysis of the results to get valuable data about your audience’s behavior and segmentation.

 A/B testing is an effective way to boost conversion rates of Shopify stores.
 While it’s actually intended for e-commerce sites with a comparatively large amount of traffic, beginning Shopify merchants should be familiar with this testing method too.
-Not only does A/B testing help you improve your store, it also gives you a lot of detailed information about your visitors’ behavior that you can use to fine-tune your marketing campaigns.
+Not only does A/B testing help you improve your store, but it also gives you a lot of detailed information about your visitors’ behavior that you can use to fine-tune your marketing campaigns.

 With over 300 Shopify projects completed to date, the PSD2HTML Shopify development team is always happy to help you with any Shopify-related tasks.
 We can custom design a Shopify theme or tweak the current one, adding custom features or modifying existing ones.
-Your Shopify store will be lightning fast and attract a lot of organic traffic.
+Your Shopify store will be lightning-fast and attract a lot of organic traffic.
 Building completely new Shopify stores is also on our list of services.
 We are just a form submission away.
 Share your ideas with us today!